Annual Academic Review Policy

 - Global leadership development

-Students will be prompted to update and submit an SADR at the end of each calendar year.
+Students will be prompted to update and submit this report near the end of each calendar year.
 This report will be added to the student’s permanent record with the University and utilized by department leadership to assess overall advancement in the program as part of the AAR.
 The Ph.D. program highly encourages students to make this a part of their permanent academic record.

-A student who fails to achieve satisfactory progress after such a probationary period will be dismissed from the degree program.
-Students wishing to appeal their dismissal must do so within 10 days of receiving notification of dismissal.
+A student who fails to achieve satisfactory progress after such a probationary period is at risk of being dismissed from the degree program.